OludayoDahunsi/Django_API_REST_Project/README.md

 - Enhance the functionalities

 This project will be rebuilt to utilize the following framework:
-- Django RESTful API and
+- Django and
-- Django REST Framework
+- Django REST API Framework

 The project will be containerized
 - Docker Container